Ila-bura/zero-waste-life/README.md

 Similar to how it was done in the Love Running walkthrough project, the menu links were set to underline to provide visual clues for the user as to what link they're about to click on when they hover over it with the cursor.

 ### Landing Page
-The landing page welcomes the users with a relaxing effect of water moving in a vase of flower, created by embedding a short clip as the hero background video.
-The video is set on loop, to maintain the same soothing effect while users navigate the website but without being too obvious.
+The landing page welcomes the users with an unobtrusive and relaxing effect of water moving in a vase of flower, created by embedding a short clip as the hero background video.
+This is a recurring feature that is displayed in every single page of the website.

-To learn how to embed a hero background video I reserached the topic and followed the instructions found on [ToolTester](https://www.tooltester.com/en/blog/how-to-embed-a-hero-background-video/).
-The video was encoded using HandBrake, after researching the subject [here](https://www.htmlandcssbook.com/extras/encoding-videos-for-the-web).
-This allowed me to optimize the size and quality of the hero video to fit devices.

 Listed in the central part of the homepage we can find useful tips and tricks the users are encouraged to implement in their life.
-The main content was on purpose displayed on the landing page, to be easily and readily accessible.
+The main content was displayed directly on the landing page on purpose, so that user can easily and readily access it.

 ![Screenshot of the landing page](/assets/images/images-readme/home-tricks.png)